arkency/posts/posts/2017-09-14-physical-separation-in-rails-apps.md

 This approach relies on having multiple nodes/microservices for our app.
 Each one can be a Rails application on its own.
 It can be that one microservice per bounded context, but it doesn't need to be like that.
 In my current project, we have 6 microservices, but >15 bounded contexts.

 I wasn't a big fan of microservices, as they bring a lot of infrastructure overhead.
-My opinion has changed after I worked more heavily with Heroku-based setup.
+My opinion has changed after I worked more heavily with a Heroku-based setup.
 The tooling nowadays has improved and a lot is offered by the platform providers.

-It's worth noting that you can separate the code among several repos, however you can also keep them in one monorepo.
-With a heroku-based setup it seems to be simpler to keep them separated, but one repo should also be possible.
+It's worth noting that you can separate the code among several repos.
+However, you can also keep them in one monorepo.
+With a heroku-based setup, it seems to be simpler to keep them separated, but one repo should also be possible.

 Microservices also allow another separation - at the programming language level.
 You can write each microservice in different languages, if it makes sense for you.
 It's an option not possible in previous approaches.